theJYC/jinyoungch0i.github.io/journey/_posts/2021-02-25-on-iteration.markdown

 By the time I feel ready to make it official and share it with my network for beta testing, I wouldn't be surprised if that figure hits above 300.

-Perhaps that's because I tend to be particularly meticulous with logging every noteworthy modification to its `.git` file.
+Perhaps that's because I tend to be particularly meticulous with logging every noteworthy modification on its `.git` directory.

 After all, I wouldn't want to overlook a seemingly benign iteration that may come around to cause a critical bug in an unforeseen way.